 • Made In: USA

 Working with Fair trade factories to create their GOTS-certified organic cotton bralettes, Pact’s mission is to build Earth’s favorite clothing company.
-I think they’re on the right track – with soft triangle bras with adjustable straps, bra tops, and modern racerback bras all available in numerous colors, these bras ooze comfort.
+I think they’re on the right track – with soft triangle bras with adjustable straps, bra tops, and modern racerback bras all available in numerous colors, these bras are super comfortable.

 My Take: I have several of Pact’s triangle bras, and I think they’re a great easy-to-wear everyday bra.
 They pull over, so you don’t have to worry about hooks, and they work with a wide variety of shirts.